 Actuarial.Services@pers.oregon.gov if you have questions about your actuarial valuation.

-This series of UALRP educational guides aims to simplify and explain the complex factors that make up your employer contribution rate.
+As part of the UALRP, PERS Actuarial Services created a series of actuarial and financial guides to explain the complex factors that make up your employer contribution rate.
 By better understanding your rate, you can potentially reduce it.

 Each guide is offered in two formats: